Texas Car Shipping: 2026 Costs & Routes

 Open carrier transport

 Open trailers cost less than enclosed options.
-Most standard cars ship affordably on open trailers.
-Reserve enclosed trailers for high-end vehicles needing extra protection from weather and road debris.
+Standard vehicles ship affordably on open carriers exposed to weather.
+Reserve enclosed trailers for high-end or luxury vehicles needing extra protection.

 7